 So you see how these massive complexes can have had very humble beginnings.
 A small family of people who have brought their sacred knowldege with them and who anchor the foundations of very important sites for generations of people into the future.
 Thousands of years later, and we are learning how to access this energy and renew the sacred work that our ancestors did.
 Bringing back the balance, anchoring the new seed ideas and changing our ways of life so that future generations can survive and thrive.

-The Tuatha De Danaan are a race of people who are traditionally known as the faery folk of Ireland and who live in Sidhes: burial mounds and long barrows, etc. Places which are both physical and liminal.
-The stories tell us that they came from islands north of Ireland and that when they came to ancient Ireland, they brought their skills and arts with them, including a belief in the Great Mother.
-They also brought a magical tool from each of the four great cities they had left behind and when they arrived on Ireland’s shores, they burned their boats so they could not go back to their own country.
+The Tuatha De Danaan are a race of people traditionally known as the faery folk of Ireland.
+They are said to reside in burial mounds and long barrows, and deep under the earth; places which are both physical and liminal.
+The stories tell us that they came from islands north of Ireland and that when they came, they brought their skills and arts with them, including a belief in the Great Mother.
+They also brought a magical tool from each of the four great cities they had left behind and when they arrived on Ireland’s shores, they burned their boats ensuring there was no possibility of return to their own country. (see info below about Dorset Cursus).

 At first, they watched me from a distance, staying behind trees and appearing out of the woods only to pop back in again when I tried to communicate with them.
-It was as if they were trying to determine whether I could be trusted or not.
+It was as if they were trying to determine whether I could be trusted, or not.
+Soon, however, I was assigned a guide from these beings, another gatekeeper, who gave me access into the world of the Elemental Beings, or Sidhe (pronounced shee).

 Slowly they gave me information about who they had once been.